crossbario/txaio/doc/overview.rst

 Restrictions and Caveats
 ------------------------

-``txaio`` is not a new event-based programming solution.
-It is not a complete box-set of async tools.
+**txaio** is not a new event-based programming solution.
+It is not a complete box-set of asynchronous programming tools.

 It is **one piece** that *can* help you to write cross-event-loop asynchronous code.
 For example, you'll note that there's no way to run